dusrdev/Sharpify/README.md

 ## Sharpify.Data

-`Sharpify.Data` is an extension package, that should be installed on-top of `Sharpify` and adds 2 types of extreme performance persistent key-value-pair databases, utilizing [MemoryPack](https://github.com/Cysharp/MemoryPack).
+`Sharpify.Data` is an extension package, that should be installed on-top of `Sharpify` and adds a high performance persistent key-value-pair databases, utilizing [MemoryPack](https://github.com/Cysharp/MemoryPack).
+The database support multiple types in the same file, 2 stage AES encryption (for whole file and per-key).

 For more information check [inner directory](Sharpify.Data/README.md).